 Editors may request that reviewers comment on the standard of experimental reporting, experimental design, or any other aspects of the study reported that may cause concern.
 If concerns are raised or clarifications are needed, they may need to request evidence of ethical research approval or question authors.

 Journals should ask authors to inform them at the time of manuscript submission if their study has potential for both benevolent and malevolent application.
-This is often referred to as “dual use research.”
+This is often referred to as “dual-use research.”

 Journals should ask these authors to conform to the National Science Advisory Board for Biosecurity (NSABB) guidelines for Dual Use Life Sciences Research.
-The June 2007 NSABB report presents a useful description and discussion of “dual use research of concern.”
+The June 2007 NSABB report presents a useful description and discussion of “dual-use research of concern.”

 6. Reporting guidelines

 Accurate and complete reporting enables readers to fully appraise research, replicate it, and use it.
 Editors should encourage authors to follow their discipline’s guidelines for accurate and complete reporting of research.
-Editors, working with peer reviewers, should ensure that authors provide the information readers need to evaluate the methods and results, so that readers can reach their own conclusions.
+Editors, working with peer reviewers, should ensure that authors provide the information readers need to evaluate the methods and results so that readers can reach their own conclusions.

 - In health research, the EQUATOR Network promotes useful reporting tools.

 - In life sciences, useful reporting guidelines are promoted by Future of Research Communications and e-Scholarship (FORCE11).
-Specific reporting guidance that editors can recommend for animal experiments include the ARRIVE guidelines, the National Research Council’s Institute for Laboratory Animal Research guidelines, and the Gold Standard Publication Checklist from Hooijmans and colleagues.
+Specific reporting guidance that editors can recommend for animal experiments includes the ARRIVE guidelines, the National Research Council’s Institute for Laboratory Animal Research guidelines, and the Gold Standard Publication Checklist from Hooijmans and colleagues.